yeti-switch/doc/en/installation/installation-1.13/routing-database.rst

 Supported versions
 ------------------

-The only supported postgresql version is 16.
+The only supported PostgreSQL version is 16.

 Packages installation